 - The right to be informed individuals have the right to be informed about the collection and use of their data.
 This information is contained within the Chess Group Privacy Policy.
 The external Privacy Policy relating to clients, customers, suppliers etc can be found on the Chess Group website.
-The internal Privacy Policy relating to Chess people can be found within the Chess Company Handbook and on the Chess Library. - The right of access individuals are entitled to the following (within one month of request and with no charge): - o Confirmation that the Chess Group are processing their data - A copy of the personal data held - o The purposes of the processing - o The categories of personal data held - The recipients or categories of recipient Chess Group disclose the personal data to - o The retention period for storing the personal data - o The existence of their right to request rectification - The right to lodge a complaint with the ICO - o Information regarding the source of the data, where it was not obtained directly from the individual - o The existence of automated decision making, including profiling (if any) - o the safeguards provided if we transfer personal data to a third country or international organisation (the majority of the above are contained within the Chess Group Privacy Policy). - The right to rectification individuals have the right to have inaccurate data rectified or completed if incomplete.
+The internal Privacy Policy relating to Chess people can be found within the Chess Company Handbook. - The right of access individuals are entitled to the following (within one month of request and with no charge): - o Confirmation that the Chess Group are processing their data - o A copy of the personal data held - The purposes of the processing - o The categories of personal data held - The recipients or categories of recipient Chess Group disclose the personal data to - o The retention period for storing the personal data - o The existence of their right to request rectification - o The right to lodge a complaint with the ICO - o Information regarding the source of the data, where it was not obtained directly from the individual - o The existence of automated decision making, including profiling (if any) - the safeguards provided if we transfer personal data to a third country or international organisation (the majority of the above are contained within the Chess Group Privacy Policy). - The right to rectification individuals have the right to have inaccurate data rectified or completed if incomplete.
 Chess has one month to respond. - The right to erasure also known as the right to be forgotten.
 Chess has one month to respond.
 This is not absolute and only applies in certain circumstances.
 The Data Protection Officer should be consulted in each instance. - The right to restrict processing individuals have the right to request the restriction or suppression of their personal data.
 This is not an absolute right and only applies in certain circumstances.
 When processing is restricted, the Chess Group are permitted to store the personal data but not to use it.
 Chess has one month to respond. - The right to data portability allows individuals to obtain and reuse their personal data for their own purposes across different services.
-It allows them to move, copy or transfer their own personal data easily from one IT environment to another in a safe and secure way, without effecting its usability.

-- The right to object individuals have the right to object to the processing of their personal data in certain circumstances.
+It allows them to move, copy or transfer their own personal data easily from one IT environment to another in a safe and secure way, without effecting its usability. - The right to object individuals have the right to object to the processing of their personal data in certain circumstances.
 The Chess Group may be able to continue processing if we can show we have a compelling reason for doing so.
-The Data Protection Officer should be consulted in each instance where the Chess Group deem we have a compelling reason to continue to process.
+The Data Protection

+Officer should be consulted in each instance where the Chess Group deem we have a compelling reason to continue to process.
 An individual can request to stop processing their personal data for direct marketing at any time.
-This is an absolute right and there are NO exemptions or grounds to refuse. - Rights relating to automated decision making including profiling individuals have the right to receive information regarding any automated decision making that the Chess Group undertake and have the right to request human intervention or challenge an automated decision.
+This is an absolute right and there are NO exemptions or grounds to refuse.

+Rights relating to automated decision making including profiling - individuals have the right to receive information regarding any automated decision making that the Chess Group undertake and have the right to request human intervention or challenge an automated decision.

 The Chess Group will consider each such request in accordance with all applicable data protection laws and regulations.
-No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature.
-A request can be made in writing/email to: compliance@chessict.co.uk verbally via an Agent or Account Manager or the preferred method is via the website (direct into the OneTrust Privacy Management system).
+No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature. data subjects are entitled to obtain, based upon a request made in writing/email to: compliance@chessict.co.uk.